Welcome to today's edition of the Rush 24-7 podcast.

 And I think it was Chris Wallace.

-Somebody said, Well, what what's going on with Clinton?
+Somebody said, well, what's going on with Clinton?

-Mike Allen said, he just wants to be sucked up to.
+Mike Allen says, he just wants to be sucked up to.

 If they would just suck up to Bill Clinton, everything would be fine.

-I'm thinking, my gosh, we're listening somebody talk about a former president of the United States acting like an immature child wanting to be sucked up to.
+I'm like, oh my gosh, we're listening to somebody talk about a former president of the United States acting like an immature child wanting to be sucked up to.

-Isn't it interesting how all during the nineties you and I understood who Bill and Hillary were?
+Isn't it interesting how all during the 90s you and I understood who Bill and Hillary were?

-And now all of a sudden the Democrats finally and including in the media, now finally realizing it too.
+And now all of a sudden the Democrats, and including in the media, now finally realizing it too.

 If they think he can win, that's all they care about because power is their objective.